fpgaprince/rtd/docs/source/sequential.rst

 BCD counters
 ******************************************
+With a register, a clock and a combinational adder, we can create a counter.
     This is the typical one you'll use and see to create counter enables. and timing event to happen/occur.